tylernix/finch-docs-v2/README.md

 Finch’s frontend component that connects an employer’s provider with a developer → “Finch Connect”

 An employer’s HRIS, Payroll, or Application Tracking systems → “Provider”

+### No "ACNYMS"

+Avoid using acronyms in documentation.
+The time they "save" does not justify the exclusion someone feels when they don't understand an acronym.

+### Random

+Avoid using sentences that use "refer to [here](link)" in documentation.

+- Bad: "Your customer needs to go through Finch Connect again to reconnect their employment system if their initial connection has gone stale.
+You can read more [here](link)."
+- Good: "Your customer needs to go through Finch Connect again to [reconnect their provider](link) if their initial connection has gone stale."

 ## Customizing docs